Geretree/Learner_Wordle/README.md

 ## Install Pygame
+1. Open Pycharm
-1. Go to Python Packages
+2. Go to Python Packages
-2. Install the latest Version of Pygame
+3. Install the latest Version of Pygame